State Preemption of Local Equitable Housing Policies

 According to a recent compilation of Census data, 58% of Black American households and 53% of Hispanic households rent their homes.
 Less than a third (31%) of white households rent.
 A separate Census dataset from 2018 shows that Black households make up 20.2% of all renters in America compared with 8.1% of all homeowners.

-Local governments have taken the lead in addressing the nation’s housing crisis through policy reforms that protect tenants or increases access to affordable housing.
+Local governments have taken the lead in addressing the nation’s housing crisis through policy reforms that protect tenants or increase access to affordable housing.
 But, as the map shows, this progress is increasingly imperiled by state preemption.

 More About Each Type of Housing Preemption Law